 What are the most common DMP and DSP use cases?

 DSPs reduce the wasteful ad spend by bidding on an impression only when it matches the optimal defined price for it.

 A smart demand-side platform provides you with the analytics considering the performance of your campaign in real-time which leads to more effective future campaign optimization.
 It helps you to define what works better or what should be excluded.

 DSP platform is based on a real-time bidding algorithm that allows your consumers to see targeted ads that are relevant to their intents.

 You can gather different sorts of data all in one place and get a 360-degree view of your potential consumers.

 By gathering all customers’ insights, advertisers can significantly optimize ad campaigns and deliver customizable messages.
 The data management platform lets you store, process, and manage your data effectively.

 - For defining audience segments

-Using clearly defined user segments advertisers can diversify ad campaigns delivery according to every customer: for instance, pick a different creative for every segment, or select the different time of delivery (dayparting).
+Using clearly defined user segments advertisers can diversify ad campaign delivery according to every customer: for instance, pick a different creative for every segment, or select a different time of delivery (dayparting).